-Windscribe’s streaming servers (known as ‘Windflix’) are reserved for paid users, so it’s hardly a surprise that we haven’t been able to watch Netflix for over a month now.
+Windscribe’s streaming servers (known as ‘Windflix’) are reserved for paid users, so it’s hardly a surprise that we haven’t been able to watch Netflix for a while.

 There’s no information in Windscribe’s FAQs about accessing streaming services, nor was ‘Garry’ the live chat bot very helpful, so it’s a case of checking back regularly to see if the situation changes.